Interpolating between small- and large-$g$ expansions using Bayesian Model Mixing: Bridging the gap: localized multivariate Bayesian model mixing with Gaussian processes

 To determine whether or not the calculated squared Mahalanobis distance is reasonable, we compare it to a reference distribution.
 To construct the reference distribution we take $\bm{y}$ to be numerous draws from a multivariate normal distribution constructed from the GP mean and covariance matrix.
 This reference distribution should converge to a $\chi^{2}$-distribution with the degrees of freedom matching the number of points used to calculate $\mathrm{D}_{\mathrm{MD}}^{2}$~\cite{BastosDiagnosticsGaussianProcess2009}.
 We used samples from the emulator to construct the reference distribution and compared to a $\chi^{2}$ with the appropriate degrees of freedom.
 This verifies that the reference distribution is indeed the $\chi^2$ distribution, so hereafter we compare our value of $\mathrm{D}_{\mathrm{MD}}^{2}$ to the expected value given the $\chi^{2}$.

+Now we take $\mathbf{y}$ to be the vector representing the true solution at a series of points in $g$, as we want to compare our model to the true result for this toy problem.
 We pick three points in $g$ to calculate the Mahalanobis distance, and ensure that they are sufficiently spaced that there are not too many points within one lengthscale of the GP.
-When $\bm{y}$ is chosen to be the true solution we obtain the results for $\mathrm{D}_{\mathrm{MD}}^{2}$ for each training method and kernel are given in Table~\ref{tab:training_methods}.
+We obtain the results for $\mathrm{D}_{\mathrm{MD}}^{2}$ for each training method and kernel given in Table~\ref{tab:training_methods}.
 Seven pairs of truncation orders $N_{s}, N_{l}$ were chosen to test each training method and kernel previously discussed.
 A suitable Mahalanobis distance is one that is close to the number of degrees of freedom of the $\chi^{2}$-distribution we are comparing to.
 Examining the RBF kernel results, it is obvious that this kernel is not the correct choice for this problem.
 The computed $\mathrm{D}_{\mathrm{MD}}^{2}$ is orders of magnitude too large in many cases there, regardless of training method.
 Because of this, we rule out using the RBF kernel entirely.
 The enormous squared Mahalanobis distance values given by this kernel seem to be due to its smoothness---the RBF kernel is so smooth that it breaks down and leads to $K$ in Eq.~\eqref{eq:mahalanobis} becoming asymptotically singular.
 Inverting this matrix then leads to these inflated $\mathrm{D}_{\mathrm{MD}}^{2}$ numbers.
 This can be seen by invoking the singular value decomposition (SVD).
 This shows a drop in the magnitude of the eigenvalues by several orders, progressing from the first to the last.
 Often the final eigenvalue is on the order of $10^{-7}$ or smaller, because the RBF covariance matrix is near degenerate~\cite{Ababou:1994}.

 Examining the training method results under the Mat\'ern 3/2 kernel, each of the calculated squared Mahalanobis distances is within the variance of the $\chi^{2}(N=3)$ distribution.
 This implies that the method used does not have an overly strong correlation with the result of the interpolation such as to be devastating if we chose, say, method 1 over method 2.
 In all of our final results we employed method 2, as it yields the smallest Mahalanobis distance of the three methods here.